ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 .. contents:: :local:
     :depth: 2

-The annotation ’study’
+The annotation 'study'
 ----------------------

-As was noted in the section ‘Program Structure’, each script must contain one call of the annotation function
+As was noted in the section 'Program Structure', each script must contain one call of the annotation function
 ```study`` <https://www.tradingview.com/study-script-reference/#fun_study>`__.
 Functions have the following signatures: